 Governments and universities fund a small amount of research into birds and their needs but much more needs to be done.

 Organizations like Birds Queensland assist in a small way by raising money each year and allocating it as grants for scientific research projects.
 These are usually projects initiated by universities or government departments.
-Copies of Sunbird are available to non-members.

 Much of the research is published in our journal, The Sunbird.
 It is published to promote the scientific study and conservation of birds with particular reference to the birds of Queensland.
+Copies of Sunbird are available to non-members and papers are invited from non-members as well as members.